I seem to ask myself this question every time I begin a new project, my eyes blinking at that daunting white blank page...

 However, if you are shooting a lot of reenactments for your documentary (half movie, half documentary kind of thing), some scriptwriting software could come in handy to help you block out the scenes.
 Celtx or Final Draft are good choices for this.

 Another area where software can be helpful is if you have tons of scattered information and/or you have no idea how to structure the information into an interesting storyline.
 Software such as Scrivener or Storyist are super helpful for this.
 A producer for PBS's Frontline told me he has used both Scrivener and Storyist and likes them both.
-However, if pushed to choose one, he says Scriverner is a better all-in-one solution for documentaries.
+However, if pushed to choose one, he says Scrivener is a better all-in-one solution for documentaries.

-How To Write A Script for a Documentary:
+How To Write A Script for a Documentary: Final Thoughts

 How to write a script?
 Of course, what looks great on paper does not always work great on the screen.
 Think of your script as a guide and be prepared to modify, slice and dice once the video editing process begins.